Mississippi Seed Fund

-Eligible firms must be technology-based, sufficiently innovative to provide a competitive advantage in the marketplace and have the potential for significant, high performance growth (high performance is defined as value added per employee, sales per employee, revenues per employee, and/or employment levels per sales exceeding the national average for the industry sector).
+Eligible companies must be technology-based, sufficiently innovative to provide a competitive advantage in the marketplace and have the potential for significant, high performance growth.
+(High performance is defined as value added per employee, sales per employee, revenues per employee and/or employment levels per sales exceeding the national average for the industry sector.)

 What size companies are eligible?

-Eligible firms must be classified as small businesses in accordance with the U.S. Small Business Administration (no more than 500 employees).
+Eligible applicants must be classified as small businesses in accordance with the U.S. Small Business Administration (no more than 500 employees).

-Does the fund consider companies at any stage of development?
+Are companies at any stage of development considered?

 Are all companies eligible to receive funding?